 The service is also ironing out the details of its Expeditionary Advanced Base Operations concept, which would team up the Navy and Marine Corps in seizing island outposts in the Pacific.
 China, meanwhile, is building out its own Marine Corps with an eye toward power projection, which, as Marine Capt.
 Michael Hanson noted in Proceedings magazine, means it’s only a matter of time before the Navy and Marine Corps will have a true near-peer competitor to worry about.

-Paul Szoldra is the Editor in Chief of Task & Purpose.
-Since October 2018, he has led a talented team of writers, editors, and creators who produce military journalism reaching millions of readers each month.
+Paul Szoldra was the Editor in Chief of Task & Purpose from October 2018 until August 2022.
+Since joining T&P, he has led a talented team of writers, editors, and creators who produce military journalism reaching millions of readers each month.
 He also founded and edits Duffel Blog, an influential satirical newsletter for the military.
 Contact the author here.